TheBinaryNinja/tvapp2/README.md

 <br />

-Before you build the TVApp2 image; open the `Dockerfile` and ensure you are pulling the correct Alpine base image.
-This instruction is located near the top of the `Dockerfile`:
+Before you build the TVApp2 image; open the `📄 Dockerfile` and ensure you are pulling the correct Alpine base image.
+This instruction is located near the top of the `📄 Dockerfile`:

 ```dockerfile
 ARG ARCH=amd64